-- Meridian also has a process for evaluating the performance of the Senior Executive Team and the Chief Executive.
+Meridian also has a process for evaluating the performance of the Executive Team and the Chief Executive.
 The Chief Executive's objectives and performance are reported back to, and considered and approved by, the Board.
-The Chief Executive's performance is measured against Board-set targets, which include business induction programme coordinated by the performance, the accomplishment of key business Company Secretary requirements, operational performance and a number of non-quantitative objectives that are tutorial sessions, as appropriate, to gain a agreed at the start of the financial year.
-The last broader understanding and knowledge Chief Executive evaluation was undertaken in July of Meridian 2023, relating to the year ended 30 June 2023. - necessary continuing professional development to • on appointment, participating in a robust attending management presentations and - attending briefings on relevant changes in - development courses to keep up to date on relevant issues
+The Chief Executive's performance is measured against Board-set targets, which include business performance, the accomplishment of key business requirements, operational performance and a number of non-quantitative objectives that are agreed at the start of the financial year.
+The last Chief Executive evaluation was undertaken in July 2024, relating to the year ended 30 June 2024.

-The performance of the Senior Executive team legislative, regulatory and industry frameworks (who report directly to the Chief Executive) is reviewed using a similar approach.
+The performance of the Executive Team (who report directly to the Chief Executive) is reviewed using a similar approach.
 All executives have agreed objectives that are set at the start of each financial year.
 They are agreed by the Chief Executive after they have been reviewed by the People, Remuneration and Culture Committee.
-These objectives generally link to the Chief Executive's objectives and include a mix of business performance, operational and nonquantitative measures that reflect the success of implementing Meridian's strategy.
-The last Executive team evaluation was undertaken in July 2023, relating to the year ended 30 June 2023.
+These objectives generally link to the Chief Executive's objectives and include a mix of business performance, operational and non-quantitative measures that reflect the success of implementing Meridian's strategy.
+The last Executive Team evaluation was undertaken in July 2024, relating to the year ended 30 June 2024.
 The outcomes were determined by the Chief Executive and reviewed by the People, Remuneration and Culture Committee.